ik-cloud-iam/aws-iam-manager/README.md

 ### Private Repositories
 In case your repository is private you need to include `access_token` in every request to Github API.
-To do that, generate new Personal Access Token, copy `secrets.yml.example` to `secrets.yml` (or run `npm run prepare-secrets`) and paste there.
+To do that, generate new Personal Access Token and copy that to `secrets.yml` `GITHUB_ACCESS_TOKEN`.

 ### Local Development
 For ease and speed of development it's highly recommended to test code locally using ```npm run invoke``` script which will run function locally with data from `event.json`.